-Around 40,000 pounds worth of CO2 emissions is produced by the average American every year.
+Around 40,000 pounds worth of CO2 emissions is produced by the average American every year as Eidi Properties report..

 Combined, we utilize almost one million in energy per minute, every day and night of the year.
 When you exercise even a couple of the following steps, you will be able to decrease how much emissions you use on a yearly basis of thousands of pounds.
 Also, your energy bills will be significantly cut as well, especially if you use tricks like prepaid lights for example.

 Here are 14 ways we as a family save energy: